 Teacher Tip – Use a plate to make a circle for the body of your spider.

-Download the free templates and watch me walk through each one of these activities in the video below.
+Download the free templates and watch me walk through each one of these activities in my Facebook video below.